 Soils are home to a vast diversity of life that is essential for a variety of ecosystem functions – from the tiniest microbes to larger soil animals and plant roots.
 The UN has designated 2015 as the International Year of Soils to acknowledge their importance and to raise awareness on the need to protect this valuable resource for future generations.
 Although it is well established that soil organisms provide essential services including decomposition of organic matter, nutrient cycling, cleansing of water, and regulation of pests, the complex relationships in soil are often overlooked in management and policy decisions.
 The Global Soil Biodiversity Initiative (GSBI) was established in 2011with the goal of advancing the knowledge of soil biodiversity science.
 The GSBI aims to increase the implementation of findings on the benefits of soil biodiversity and identify ways to restore, conserve and promote soils and soil biodiversity.
 Scientists investigating life in the soil emphasize the critical role of soil biodiversity at all trophic levels to soil functioning and plant production, and thus, our reliance on living soils for a sustainable future.

-The lecture will tackle the challenge posed by increased calls for policy developers and decision makers in Scotland to base their decisions more firmly on the underlying science.
-Professor Sutherland will argue that the current processes often lead to poor and slow decisions and the inefficient or problematic use of resources.
-He will outline various problems and describe methods that can help individual policy developers and decision makers and also improve the decision making processes.
+The lecture tackled the challenge posed by increased calls for policy developers and decision-makers in Scotland to base their decisions more firmly on the underlying science.
+Professor Sutherland argued that the current processes often lead to poor and slow decisions and the inefficient or problematic use of resources.
+He outlined various problems and described methods that can help individual policy developers and decision-makers and also improve the decision-making processes.

 In the 21st century, the scale and intensity of human impacts on the biosphere and biodiversity are widely recognised: we live in the Anthropocene, the era of humankind.
 Through the 20th century the conservation movement developed strategies to defend nature from human pressure.
 There have been successes but human impacts continue to grow.